-From time to time, utility providers announce price increases or freezes.
-We are all encouraged to switch provider regularly to make savings where we can.
+At the moment we are experiencing a surge in energy prices, making the cost of living more difficult.
+Instead of price freezes, we are hearing about huge price increases across electricity and gas and it doesn’t look like they’re going to stop anytime soon.
+So there is no better time to switch.
+We are all encouraged to switch providers regularly to make savings where we can.
 However, a recent report published by the Commission for Regulation of Utilities (CRU) shows that Irish customers aren’t switching to make these savings.

 The question is, why?

-Switching does not have to be complicated, but it does take a little know-how and some time to do the research.
+Switching does not have to be complicated, but it takes a little know-how and some time to research.
 It will become second nature once you’ve gone through the process.

-So, we’ve done the hard part and listed out what you need to do to get started, consider and how to switch your energy providers.
+So, we’ve done the hard part and listed out what you need to do to get started, consider, and switch your energy providers.

 - Gather your electricity and gas bills (depending on when your contract renewal is, you may be able to switch both together).